Remote PI Planning with Targetprocess

 Teams can manage their Stories, Features, bugs and dependencies from multiple Boards and Lists.
 The full entity list and capacity / velocity can be viewed on the Team Iteration details page.

 Teams can also do their breakout planning on the Team PI Planning Board.
 This board allows the teams to mass move, sort and edit the items on the board.
 In addition, dependencies and blockers can be assigned.

 Feature delivery, dependencies and delivery milestones can be shown on the remote program board.
 Additional relations can easily be added on this board.
 The board highlights blockers with red lines, and planning issues with bold dotted lines.
 Teams can easily filter on the planning issues to quickly resolve potential problems.

-Team PI Objectives and Program Predictability
+Team PI Objectives and ART Predictability

 Retrospectives and Inspect & Adapt

 Team Level Retrospectives and Inspect & Adapt are SAFe ceremonies performed in a Planning Interval.
 The details for this inspect and adapt ceremony can be displayed as a board in Targetprocess, or integrated with a Miro board, an agile white board platform.